Gannar21/-LLM-Code-Language-Identification/README.md

 ## Results

-Only `local` has been run so far. `top` and `cheap` are waiting on a real API key and model-ID check.
+Only `local` has been run so far. `top` and `cheap` are waiting on a real API key and model ID check.

 | model | accuracy | p50 latency | p95 latency | avg tokens in/out |
 |---|---|---|---|---|